Harsha-18-H/Hector_Slam_and_Indoor_Positioning_Robot/README.md

 - Add .rviz config for quick visualization
 - Add a Dockerfile for reproducible environment
 - Upload a demo video in /docs or YouTube

 ---

-## License
-Recommended: MIT License
-(Add a LICENSE file to the repository root)

----